 Cyprus, being a full member of the EU, participates in the EU’s internal market where there is free movement of goods, services and capital, and citizens are able to conduct business, travel to, and live in Cyprus with no legal restrictions.
-The offshore tax haven regime which existed until 2005 is no longer in place, and was replaced by a new EU-compliant tax regime offering one of the lowest rate of business taxation in the EU, being 12,5%.
+The offshore tax haven regime which existed until 2005 is no longer in place, and was replaced by a new EU-compliant tax regime offering one of the lowest rates of business taxation in the EU, currently standing at 12.5%.

 Cyprus is also a full member of the Eurozone since 1 January 2008, further confirming the country’s macro-economic stability and its commitment to low inflation, low interest rates and high growth.

 Due to its attractive personal and business taxation regimes, Cyprus is a highly favourable tax planning jurisdiction.
 Cyprus companies are commonly used as follows:

 Cyprus Holding Company: Commonly stated as being the easiest exit route out of Europe, and also used extensively in combination with emerging markets such as Russia and India.
 Dividends from subsidiaries can be received in most cases free of withholding tax and in most cases exempt from tax in Cyprus.
 Disposal of such shares can be made without any tax consequences, and dividends can be paid by the company without withholding tax.